 by Dana Ehrlich

-From Sarah: – When not sharing advice about sleeping well, Dana works as a real estate specialist in Los Angeles.
-And she’s one of the best.
-If you’re looking for a home to buy, she’s the one to call: www.bestsideofthewestside.com
+From Sarah: – Dana is one of the best real estate specialists in Los Angeles – if you’re looking for a home to buy, she’s the one to call: www.bestsideofthewestside.com